-The extensive guide below contains key information regarding how to start a wind turbine mechanic career in Kansas.
+The extensive guide below contains key information regarding how to start a wind turbine technician career in Kansas.
 Along with clear step-by-step instructions on the most popular pathway, we also reveal additional information concerning optimizations that candidates might make to make their journey more enjoyable and to gain an edge over the competition.

 Step 1: Preparing for Training

-Kansas residents must secure admission into a training program with a high school diploma or GED to prepare for their subsequent careers as wind turbine mechanics.
+Kansas residents must secure admission into a training program with a high school diploma or GED to prepare for their subsequent careers as wind turbine technicians.
 They must also be comfortable working at heights, physically fit, and possess an acceptable level of mastery.

 Step 2: Receiving Technical Training

-Candidates need technical training to carry out their duties as wind turbine mechanics.
+Candidates need technical training to carry out their duties as wind turbine technicians.
 To this end, they must choose a training route, send in an official application, be accepted, and complete their chosen training program.

 Regarding their training route, candidates have a few options, including the ones highlighted below: